spryker-sdk/codeception-phantoman/README.md

 composer require --dev spryker-sdk/codeception-phantoman
 ```

-This is a development only "require-dev" module.
+This is a development only "require-dev" tool.
 Please make sure you include it as such.